-The Exe Estuary and Farmlands Landscape Character Area Description encompasses the Exe estuary and rising farmlands to the west.
+The Exe Estuary and Farmlands Landscape Character Area Description (shaded yellow in Figure 10) Encompasses the Exe estuary and rising farmlands to the west.
 These farmlands cover a series of small river valleys and dividing ridges that flow eastwards from the Haldon Ridge to the estuary.
 The undulating ridges and elevated slopes facilitate dramatic views east towards the estuary and coast and west towards the imposing Haldon Ridge providing a strong sense of place.
 The farmlands are underlain by a rich, red soil, derived from red sandstone which often provides a striking contrast to the hedgerow infrastructure, when visible within ploughed fields and along verges.
 The red soils are fertile and easily worked, resulting in a rich agriculture of mixed arable and pasture.
 The use of red soil and sandstone in the cob and stone of vernacular buildings adds to this character and combined with the dramatic views contributes to a strong sense of place.

-The Haldon Ridge Landscape Character Area Description encompasses a narrow, forested plateau with adjoining steep scarp slopes, and boasts spectacular panoramic views east to the coast and west to Dartmoor.
+- The Haldon Ridge Landscape Character Area Description (shaded blue in Figure 10) Encompasses a narrow, forested plateau with adjoining steep scarp slopes, and boasts spectacular panoramic views east to the coast and west to Dartmoor.
 It has a strong sense of place and is one of the most prominent landscape features within the Study Area, affording a textured, rising backdrop to much of the landscape in the north of the Study Area and providing a setting for the towns of Teignmouth and Dawlish and part of the context of Exeter.
-It separates much of the Study Area from the city of Exeter and its hinterland to the east.
+It separates much of the Study Area from the city of Exeter and its hinterland to the east. - 5.2.1.3 New development within the Exe Estuary and Farmlands Character Area should conserve extensive long and short uninterrupted views across the landscape to the estuary, coast and high ground and conserve, enhance and restore the landscape pattern of fields, woodlands, hedgerows and narrow lanes.
+The historic settlement pattern, features and vernacular character should be reflected in any new development.
+Opportunities to conserve, enhance and restore hedgerows, woodlands, historic parkland and other historic features should be considered.